bsabatino1/773381/README.md

 ### Models

 - #### First approach: Unsupervised Model
   This script provides a robust approach to image feature extraction, data augmentation, dimensionality reduction, clustering, and visualization by combining traditional image processing techniques with deep learning features.
-EfficientNet is used for high-quality feature extraction while custom features (LBP and HOG) capture additional texture and shape information.
-UMAP is applied for dimensionality reduction and KMeans for clustering.
+EfficientNet is used for high-quality feature extraction, while custom features (LBP and HOG) capture additional texture and shape information.
+UMAP is applied for dimensionality reduction and KMeans for clustering, allowing thorough exploration of the image dataset to identify meaningful groupings.
+The chosen parameters result from extensive model and parameter search, ensuring the best performance.

   **Input**: A folder containing black boxed images

   **Output**: Processed images saved in clearly labeled folders organized by the combination of UMAP and KMeans parameters used.

   **Features**:
   - Feature Extraction: Uses EfficientNet for high-quality features and custom features (LBP and HOG) for texture and edge information.
   - Data Augmentation: Applies various transformations such as rotation (up to 20 degrees), width and height shifts (up to 20%), shear transformations (up to 20%), zoom (up to 20%), and horizontal flips to enhance the diversity of the training data.
+This augmentation step ensures robustness and improves model generalization by simulating a variety of real-world conditions.
   - Dimensionality Reduction: Applies UMAP to reduce dimensionality while preserving data structure.
   - Clustering: Uses KMeans to group images into meaningful clusters.
   - Hyperparameter Optimization: Utilizes grid search to find the best parameters for UMAP and KMeans.
   - Output Structure: Saves images in labeled folders for easy analysis and presentation.

 - #### Second approach: Semi-supervised model
-  This approach involves two scripts: one for manual labeling of images and another for semi-supervised clustering using EfficientNetB0, LBP, HOG, UMAP, and COP-KMeans.
+  This approach involves two scripts, the first one is designed to facilitate manual labeling of images.
+It provides an interactive user interface using OpenCV for image display and `ipywidgets` for creating dropdown menus and buttons.
+The process includes loading and displaying images, allowing the user to select labels from a dropdown menu, and saving the progress periodically.
+The second script employs semi-supervised clustering to classify images using a combination of EfficientNetB0 for deep feature extraction and custom features (LBP and HOG).
+It incorporates data augmentation, dimensionality reduction with UMAP, and clustering via the COP-KMeans algorithm, which utilizes must-link and cannot-link constraints derived from labeled data.
+The clustering results are saved into organized folders and a CSV file.
+Key evaluation metrics are calculated to gauge the quality of the clustering.

   **Features**:
     - Interactive UI for labeling images.
     - Saves labels to a CSV file for further analysis.